Complete these steps when an employee makes a verbal request or submits a medical statement to you.

 Remember that doctor's statements and any medical information shared with you by the employee must remain confidential.

-Step two: meet with the employee within one week to discuss their request
+Meet with the employee within one week to discuss their request

 Consider the following: